icon-community/ice-substrate/contracts/staking_rewards/README.md

 ## Abstract

-This contract allows users to make deposits and to gain interest by doing so.
+This contract allows users to make deposits and to gain rewards by doing so.
 It is designed as a way to give users who trust the project that issued the token the possibility of locking (staking) it for a fixed period of time and gaining more tokens by doing so.